horenbergerb/horenbergerb.github.io/drinkingevening.md

 ## Is it safe? <a name="5.0"></a>

 Any gathering is inherently risky.
-We are taking steps to minimize risk, and you can help.
+Please be aware that we are *not* requiring masks during this event.
+However, we are taking steps to minimize risk, and you can help.
 Here are some of the measures we take:

 * Bartenders at work wear face masks, gloves
 * Maximum attendance of 15 people (currently all LEAPers + my roommates)